Hospice aide holds patient's hand

 Hospice Criteria and Eligibility

-Hospice isn’t a topic that’s enjoyable to discuss, but it is important, especially if your loved one is a senior citizen who’s dealing with a terminal illness and is expected to need hospice services in the near future.
-As a caregiver, you must familiarize yourself with the hospice criteria and eligibility requirements so that you can prepare your loved one for the eventuality of the situation.
+Hospice isn’t a topic that’s enjoyable to discuss, but it is important, especially if your loved one is an elderly dealing with a terminal illness and is expected to need hospice services in the near future.
+As a caregiver, you must familiarize yourself with the hospice criteria and eligibility requirements so that you can prepare your loved one.
 There are very specific hospice criteria and eligibility requirements that must be met for your senior loved one to receive benefits under Medicare

 Before you can understand the eligibility and criteria for hospice care, you need to understand what hospice care is.
 At its core, hospice focuses on the comfort and care of a person with a terminal illness who is approaching the end of their life.
 When a patient reaches the point where treatments of a disease are no longer effective, there is no known cure for the disease, or they decide to discontinue treatment, hospice care is generally the path they choose to take.